Mark Rosenbaum is a principal at Fischel Kahn where he represents condominium and common interest community (townhome) associations.

 He also practices general real estate and corporate law.

-Mark has been named a 2017 Leading Lawyer in Real Estate Law: Associations & Condominiums, and was profiled in the January 2018 Edition of the Leading Lawyers Magazine.
+Mark has been recognized by both Leading Lawyers and Best Lawyers in Real Estate Law: Associations & Condominiums, and was profiled in the January 2018 Edition of the Leading Lawyers Magazine.

 - Chicago Bar Association, Subcommittee on Condominium Law